tcouch/rsd-talks/rsd/experiences.md

 * Started 2012
 * Helped UCL win over 1.5M in research income
-* Grown from just me to a team of 8
+* Grown through grant funding from just me to a team of 8
 * Works with researchers from archaeology to astrophysics

-Readable, reliable, and efficient
+Readable, reliable, and reproducible
 ---------------------------------

 We help make code: